 If you follow the “skin from season to season” theory, the skin in early springtime is affected by the winter, so the skin colour is the brightest and most beautiful state.
 That’s why it is said that the skin made thinner during the winter responds to the sudden onset of sunshine, which may cause rough skin.
 There are ultraviolet rays all year round, of course, but their level will increase between spring and summer.
 The pollen count also rises at this time.
 When your moods and skin are brightening in the spring due to the weather, remember nevertheless to never let your skin go unprotected.

-Spring is the best time to begin the application of sunscreen to protect your skin.
-In addition to UVA protection, sunscreen should ideally be applied with a brush in the morning and afternoon, with powder or foundation containing an SPF of 15 or 20.
+Spring is the best time to renew a sunscreen to protect your skin.
+In addition to UVA protection, sunscreen should ideally be applied with a brush in the morning and afternoon, with powder or foundation containing an SPF of 15 at least.
 Please refer to this article for help with how to choose sunscreen.

 Facial treatments can also be a great way of adjusting your skin condition to the demands of the warmer seasons.
 Treat your skin with respect and watch it improve!